-As I reflect being on this earth for almost 40 years and I rewind to when I was in my 30s, I would have definitely done a few things differently.
-Luckily, because of some of my past challenges in my life, I was forced to learn new tools.
+As I reflect on being on this earth for almost 40 years and I rewind to when I was in my 30s, I would have definitely done a few things differently.
+Luckily, because of some of the past challenges in my life, I was forced to learn new tools.
 Some of my past experiences forced me to do things differently which turned into a good thing eventually.
-Here are 20 brutally honest things women turning 40 want all women in their 30s to know.

 1. Love and accept yourself – fully